polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 * **Aggregate** - Creates an endpoint that returns the minimum, maximum, average, sum, or count for a column you specify, grouped by another column.
 The grouping column is mandatory, so the endpoint always returns your aggregate value per group.
 This lets you produce totals and statistics directly from your database, without writing any SQL yourself.
 * **Distinct** - Creates an endpoint that returns the unique, distinct values from a column, allowing you to list every value that occurs in a column without duplicates.
 * **Search** - Creates an endpoint that performs a _"keyword density search"_ across your table, ranking each row by how many of your keywords it matches, and sorting the result by _"most matches"_ first.
 This gives you a simple relevance-ranked, full-text style search endpoint out of the box.
+Keyword density search is actually a good substitute for RAG and VSS - it requires no embeddings, no vector database, and no AI inference, yet often yields surprisingly relevant results, making it a great low-cost alternative when you need search but don't need semantic understanding.

 ## Endpoint generator settings